How to Grow Poppies

 The latin name for Poppy is Papaver and within that genus are a number of different types.
 On this page are three types of Poppies:

-Image top left is the Icelandic poppy , fully hardy, smaller type growing upwards to 30cms or 12" a biennial and self seeder which flowers are short lived in yellow white orange and picks.
+Image top left is the Icelandic poppy , although not from Iceland developed from a species originating in cold arctic areas and as such Icelandic poppies do prefer cool growing conditions and of course are fully hardy. they are a smaller poppy growing upwards to 30cms or 12" a biennial and self seeder which flowers are short lived in yellow white orange and picks.
 It is very colourful and makes a great splash of colour in the border.

 The one down side is that the leaves die back on the Oriental Poppy after flowering which can leave a gap in the border.
 To cover this the Poppy can be grown with Alchemilla, common name Lady's mantle, which produces attractive frothy sprays of foliage which would help to conceal the die back.
 One word of caution is that Alchemilla is a vigorous self seeder and can be difficult to contain.
 It is possible to get a second flush of flowers by cutting back the flower stems on Papaver orientale as soon as it has flowered, cut right back to the ground level.

-Oriental poppies are suitable for the middle of the border, medium height around 45cm - 90cms.
+Oriental poppies are suitable for the middle of the border, medium heis might around 45cm - 90cms.
 Oriental poppies are easy to grow and reliable flowering plants.

 The image on the top right is P.rhoeas also known as Corn Poppy, Field Poppy, and Flanders Poppy which is the familiar bright red poppy.
 This type of Poppy prefers well drained, poorish soil which is in full sun.
 As an annual it has to be sown each year, from March to May on soil which is well raked to fine soil and seed directly into the soil.
 As with all seeds, ensure that the tiny seedlings do not dry out.
 Poppies will self seed but not always reliable it is very dependant on the growing conditions.